-The GCSE courses offered are Eduqas Design and Technology and AQA Food Preparation and Nutrition.
-Within Design and Technology pupils can opt to specialise in either Resistant Materials, Textiles or Electronics.
+The GCSE courses offered are Eduqas Design and Technology, AQA Art & Textiles and AQA Food Preparation & Nutrition.
+Within Design and Technology pupils can opt to specialise in either Resistant Materials or Electronics.
 Each course is based on controlled assessment and a final written examination.
 Pupils are continually monitored or assessed at three or four weekly intervals in a similar manner to Key Stage 3.
 Pupil reports are based on 'criteria' reference where descriptors are used to match the different abilities and skills of a pupil.
 Pupils and staff evaluate work and interim rewards are in the form of senior school merits and departmental certificates.
 The controlled assessment tasks are in the form of project based practical activities within the particular material specialism.
 Projects have the opportunity to be entered into national competitions such as the Big Bang competition, Young Engineers for Britain and Young Fashion Designer UK awards.
 Practical outcomes are displayed at the College's annual Summer Art, Design and Photography Show.

-Design and Technology offer the Eduqas Design and Technology specification at A-level.
-Students can opt to specialise in Product Design or Fashion and Textiles.
+Design and Technology offer the Eduqas Design and Technology specification at A-level and AQA Art & Textiles A-level.

 Projects have the opportunity to be entered into national competitions such as the National Science and Engineering Awards and the Young Engineer of Britain Competition.